seancarmody/pv-loader/readme.txt

 == Frequently Asked Questions ==

+= What is the syntax of the pvis shortcode? =

+Here is an example:

+[pvis src="/scripts/pv/my-chart.js" img="images/fail.png"]My caption[/pvis]

+src specifies the location of the protovis script img specifes the URL of an image to display instead if scripts are blocked alt speficies image alternative text

+text between the tags will be set as a caption

+= Is there any CSS control possible =

+Not yet.

 = Which Protovis library does the plugin use? =

 Currently version Protovis 3.2 ships with the plugin.